-In case one or several requirements for registration are no longer met, the proof of registration will be cancelled by the SMNO.
+In case one or several requirements for registration are no longer met, the SMNO will initiate the deletion of the craft from the registry.
 This namely includes permanent unseaworthiness, non-disposal of the craft by its owners, a long-time expired certificate of registry and severe or repeated violations of applicable provisions of Swiss and international maritime law, such as commercial use, no or insufficient liability insurance, command without due qualification etc.

-14. Applicable international regulations (Art.
+12. Applicable international regulations (Art.
 16 YO)